PDL Language Tutorial

 have been left uninterpreted.

 PDL allows programs to be defined over multiple files.
-The include
+The import

 block allows one file to incorporate another, as shown in the